-There are multiple domestic and foreign determinants that determine Pakistan’s Foreign Policy.
-These determinants equally influence the process of foreign policymaking in any state.
+There are multiple domestic and foreign determinants of the Foreign Policy of Pakistan.
+These determinants play a critical role in shaping the foreign policy of Pakistan.
+Moreover, these determinants equally influence the process of foreign policymaking in any state.

 In this write-up, we will discuss some major domestic and foreign determinants of the foreign policy of Pakistan.